fmarquezg/fmarquezg.github.io/_posts/2018-12-10-yet_another_ab_test_post.md

 ```

-As we can see in the graph, the p-values are larger than the standard threshold of 0.05 throughout the duration of the experiment, but this is not always the case.
-If we were to repeat the experiment, we might get misleading results.
+As we can see in the graph, the p-values are larger than the standard threshold of 0.05 throughout the duration of the experiment, but we can observe some large fluctuations.
+As we continue tossing more coins our p-value jumps all over.
+In this case, we accept the Null hypothesis at all time but it is possible to not be this lucky.

 ```R
 set.seed(22)